-6.2 METHODS OF INSPECTION AND PERMISSIBLE LEVELS OF IMPERFECTIONS
+6.1 METHODS OF INSPECTION AND PERMISSIBLE LEVELS OF IMPERFECTIONS

-6.2.1 Methods of inspection of completed welds
+6.1.1 Methods of inspection of completed welds

-Welds shall be inspected in accordance with Clause 7.3 and, where appropriate, Clause 7.4.
+Welds shall be inspected in accordance with Clause 7.3 and, where appropriate, with Clause 7.4.

-In addition, for Category SP butt welds, where radiographic or ultrasonic examination is required by the principal and is specified on the drawings or other documents, examination for the relevant types of imperfections shown in Table 6.2.1 shall be carried out in accordance with Clause 6.3 or 6.4, as appropriate.
+Where radiographic or ultrasonic examination is required by the principal and is specified on the drawings or other documents, examination for the relevant types of imperfections shown in Table 6.1.1 shall be carried out in accordance with Clause 6.2 or Clause 6.3, as appropriate.

-NOTE: Table 7.4 includes guidance on the suggested extent of non-destructive examination (NDE), which is consistent with the principles on which this Standard is based.
+NOTE: Table 7.4 contains guidance on the suggested extent of non-destructive examination (NDE), which is consistent with the principles on which this Standard is based.

-6.2.2 Permissible levels of imperfection
+6.1.2 Permissible levels of imperfection

-The size, number and spacing of imperfections within the weld zone that are permitted for the weld categories shall not exceed the relevant levels given in Tables 6.2.1 and 6.2.2.
+The size, number and spacing of imperfections within the weld zone that are permitted shall not exceed the relevant levels given in Tables 6.1.1 and Table 6.1.2.